projectshft/product-list/README.md

 ## Product List

 This is an API built for an evaluation for [Parsity Coding School](https://parsity.io/).
-The API is built for a mock e-commerce store that sells various "products" -- each product is randomly generated using [Faker](https://fakerjs.dev/), so that's why you will find products such as "Handcrafted Wooden Computer" in the "Jewelry" category.
+The API is built for a mock e-commerce store that sells various "products" -- each product is randomly generated using [Faker](https://fakerjs.dev/).

 This project was built with TypeScript, Node.js, Express, and MongoDB.